aregtech/areg-sdk/docs/DEVELOP.md

     </ParamList>
 </Method>
 ```
-In this example, the broadcast `SomeBroadcast` has 4 parameters as values to deliver together to all subscribed clients.
-The semantic of this broadcast is `void broadcastSomeBroadcast(NESample::SomeEnum value1, const NEMemory::uAlign & value2, const NESample::SomeStruct & value3, NESample::SomeArray value4);`
+In this example, the broadcast `SomeBroadcast` has 4 parameters to deliver together subscribed clients.
+The semantic of this broadcast is `void broadcastSomeBroadcast(NESample::SomeEnum value1, const NEMemory::uAlign & value2, const NESample::SomeStruct & value3, NESample::SomeArray value4)`.

 > 💡 In the service interface XML document the request, response and the broadcast may have same name.<br>
-> 💡 It is recommended that at least all names of the responses and broadcasts have unique names.
-If any name is not unique, then must have same type.
-It means, that there must not be a parameter named `success` having type `bool` in a response or broadcast and having type `int` in the other response or broadcast.
+> 💡 It is recommended that at all **paramter** names at least in _responses_ and _broadcasts_ have unique names.
+If any parameter name is not unique, then it must have same type in all methods.
+For example, it a broadcast and a response have parameter named `success`, that parameter should have same type, and if `success` in the response has type `bool`, it should not have type `int` in the broadcast.

 ### Constants
-The Service Interface XML document may have specific constants listed in `<ConstantList> ... </ConstantList>` section.
+The Service Interface XML document may have specific constants listed in `<ConstantList>` section.
 The constants are used to share read-only value between clients and the service provider.

 *An example to demonstrate declaration of a constant:*
 ```xml